Take a moment and read the following scriptures:

 - Cheryl Cunningham (friend of Lisa Rowland) with health concerns.

-HOMEBOUND CHURCH FAMILY: Wanda Rodgers; Galen Sommers; John Horn; Kathryn Slabaugh at the Homestead; Delilah Hershberger at the Homestead; Clara Hostetler at Hennis in Bolivar; Loyal Schloneger at Oakhill Manor in Louisville; Emanuel Yoder at Walnut Hills; Elsie Bliler at St. Luke’s.
+HOMEBOUND CHURCH FAMILY: Wanda Rodgers; John Horn; Kathryn Slabaugh at the Homestead; Delilah Hershberger at the Homestead; Clara Hostetler at Hennis in Bolivar; Loyal Schloneger at Oakhill Manor in Louisville; Emanuel Yoder at Walnut Hills; Elsie Bliler at Glenwood Assisted Living.

 PARENT/CHILD DEDICATION: We will be having a parent/child dedication on Mother’s Day, May 12th.
 IF you would like your child dedicated contact the church office at 330-877-2050 or email@example.com.

-Women's Ministry "Refresh" on March 23 at 9am at the Front Porch.
+WOMEN’S MINISTRY “REFRESH” meets on April 27th at 9am at the Front Porch.
 "Refresh" is an informal time for women to come and be refreshed in the word, prayer, and community.
 A short devotional will be shared, followed by fellowship.
-"Refresh" will be held the 2nd and 4th Saturday of each month through May.
+May 11th will be the last "Refresh" meeting.